-The third and final coverage you need on your auto policy is personal injury protection (PIP).
-This coverage pays for injuries you or your passengers suffer in an accident, regardless of fault.
+The third and final coverage Maryland requires is personal injury protection (PIP), which pays for injuries you or your passengers suffer in an accident, regardless of fault.
 You may also see insurers call this no-fault insurance.

-All drivers must carry proof of insurance in their vehicles in Maryland.
+All Maryland drivers must carry proof of coverage in their vehicles at all times.
 This can either be a paper card (issued by your insurer) or an electronic version.
 If you can’t provide a valid form of proof when asked by the authorities, you may receive a $50 fine.

-Maryland allows you to get self-insurance if you own 26 or more vehicles.
-You’ll need to apply for a certificate of self-insurance and be able to show financial statements for the past three years.
-The minimum liability insurance requirement for Maryland is $105,000.
+Maryland state law allows you to self-insure if you own 26 or more vehicles.
+You’ll need to apply for a certificate and be able to show financial statements for the past three years.
+The minimum liability requirement is $105,000.